zbloss/question-answering-service/README.md

 This project does allow for Natural Language questions however I was not able to return a Natural Language response in the time I spent working on it.
 Instead, the user is returned with the Top 3 best matches from the vector database.

 Adding a natural language response is something that can easily be implemented in a 2 hours.
 This would involved standing up a third service in this docker-compose stack.
 This service would be another FastAPI model service that takes the response from the `qa-service-api` here and provides a human-friendly response back.

+## Next Steps

+Given another few hours, these are the improvements I would make to this project.

+1. Tests.
+I have a good handful of unit tests for the wrapper code I wrote, but I did not touch the API service yet.
+2. An additional Natural Language Inference service that takes the qa-service-api output and makes it more conversational.
+3. Kubernetes manifests.
+This could be rolled into a helm-chart, thereby being made a highly-reusable piece of infrastructure given that the model under the hood is Environment Variable driven.